 The app you'll download is Aura Frames, which is available for most current iOS and Android devices.
-To launch, you plug in the frame, and then download the app.
-Take a minute to set up an account, and then you'll look for a four digit code on the frame.
+To launch, you plug in the frame and then download the app.
+Take a minute to set up an account, and then you'll look for a four-digit code on the frame.
 You want to see this mirrored in the app — the two will speak via Bluetooth.
 From there, you'll need to allow the frame access to your Wi-Fi account.
 (Note that Aura can only connect to 2.4GHz and not a 5 GHz connection.)
 This is so images can be sent to the frame.

 The Aura Carver digital frame has a sturdy, architectural backGearBrain

-The Carver frame has a chunky, almost architectural, back which makes it very stable.
+The Carver frame has a chunky, almost architectural, back, which makes it very stable.
 But this back almost means you're not going to hang this from a wall.
 While many rectangular frames can be oriented both in portrait and landscape mode, not so the Aura Frame.
 Even with the hard edges on the back, this is a landscape frame only.

 Adding photos is pretty seamless.
-Your photo library is now visible in the app, and you'll scroll through, select images you want to save, and they ask for them to be uploaded.
+Your photo library is now visible in the app, and you'll scroll through, select images you want to save, and then ask for them to be uploaded.
 There is a way for Aura to actually suggest images they think would be optimal for your frame, and that's through a feature called Smart Suggestions.
 But you can also manually add images — and you can crop them as well so they're the right dimensions and orientation for the frame.
-There's also an Intelligent Pairing feature which recognizes if you're showing a portrait, and pairs two together for a landscape view.
+There's also an Intelligent Pairing feature which recognizes if you're showing a portrait and pairs two together for a landscape view.
 You can turn this off, but then Aura will only show one portrait at a time.

 Only you can decide if it's okay to give Aura permission to read your photo library.
-The company says photos you select for the frame remain both in the app, on its cloud server and in the frame.
+The company says the photos you select for the frame remain both in the app, on its cloud server, and in the frame.
 And people with whom you've shared access to the frame can also see these images too.

 The Aura Carver digital frame sits horizontally, and portraits can be paired together to fit together.GearBrain